 Thursday Night is for T.V.

 After Family Ties came what I think is the best comedy show of the ’80s, maybe one of the best ever, Cheers.
 It was a good thing that show came about in the ’80s, today, it would be more difficult to do a light comedy that ignores Cliff and Norm’s raging alcoholism, Coach’s senility and Sam’s constant over-compensating womanizing.
 But back then, everything wasn’t a psychological condition, people were just people who had flaws.
-Plus, the show would be a lot less interesting if it were just a group of people getting together to pop anti-depressants, which is what we do today, rather than losing our trouble with a few beers and a group of good friends.
+Plus, the show would be a lot less interesting if it were just some folks getting together to pop anti-depressants (or hang out in a coffee shop) rather than losing their troubles with a beer buzz and a group of good friends.
 What we’ve gained in medical progress we’ve lost in the value of social interaction.
 Still, Cheers was my first recollection of a show that I couldn’t stop laughing at.
 It was the best ensemble show I’ve ever seen, and that includes M*A*S*H, with each of their revolving characters bringing something new and different to the table.
 Even M*A*S*H didn’t handle major cast changes with the kind of smooth transition that Cheers had.
 A truly great show.

 The Magnum Effect